Richard Cordray: Appearances on Jeopardy!

 Cordray is an undefeated five-time champion and Tournament of Champions semifinalist on Jeopardy!
-In 1987 he won $45,303 from the show, which he used to pay law school debt, to pay taxes and to buy a used car.
+In 1987, he won $45,303 from the show, which he used to pay law school debt and taxes and to buy a used car.
 The total winnings came from $40,303 in prize money during his five-contest streak and $5,000 for a first-round win in the Tournament of Champions.
-His campaign for public office in 1990 precluded him from participating in the Super Jeopardy! elimination tournament of champions, as ABC, the network that carried the tournament, had a policy against political contestants appearing on the show (excluding Celebrity Jeopardy!).
-He did compete in the Battle of the Decades tournament, appearing in the show aired February 5, 2014, and finishing second to aerospace consultant Tom Nosek.
-Because of his duties as a federal employee, he turned down the $5,000 he won for that appearance.
+Cordray's campaign for public office in 1990 precluded him from participating in the Super Jeopardy! elimination tournament of champions, as ABC, the network that carried the tournament, had a policy against political contestants appearing on the show (excluding Celebrity Jeopardy!).
+But he did compete in the Battle of the Decades tournament, appearing in the show aired February 5, 2014, and finishing second to aerospace consultant Tom Nosek.
+Because of his duties as a federal employee, Cordray turned down the $5,000 prize for that appearance.